-A proposed Amendment to DNR's Kuskokwim Area Plan (KUAP) and a Land Classification Order (No. SC-88-001A21) have been drafted by DMLW's Resource Assessment and Development Section to address management of state land and unclassified land within the proposed Donlin project area and includes land where Material Site 9 is located, the KUAP's Subunit 10b.
+A proposed Amendment to the KUAP and a Land Classification Order (No. SC-88-001A21) have been drafted by DMLW's Resource Assessment and Development Section to address management of state land and unclassified land within the proposed Donlin project area.
 The proposed Area Plan Amendment and Land Classification Order is being issued for public comment concurrently with this PD.
 Information on how to comment on the proposed Area Plan Amendment and Land Classification Order can be found on the Alaska Online Public Notice System.